JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 * Store numeric array and attributes in nested groups
 * Use it when you want to compactly store lot of binary data

+## When not to use HDF5
-* Do not use it when you have a lot of variable length strings
+* Arrays of variable-length strings
-* Consider other formats when using tables
+* Tables of heterogeneous data

 ---

-# What is HDF5? - Related Formats
+# Related formats

+HDF5 is used as a base for other formats
-* NetCDF - Network Common Data Form (Unidata, UCAR)
+* NetCDF - Network Common Data Form v4 (Unidata, UCAR)
 * MAT - MATLAB data files v7.3+
 * PyTables - Pandas